stepansnigirev/workshop_advbitcoin/1_hardware_wallet_from_scratch/2_hdkeys/README.md

 Bitcoin Core wants a derivation path and a parent fingerprint in order to create PSBT transactions for you.
 So let's get it in the form that Bitcoin Core likes.
 It should be `[fingerprint/derivation]xpub`.

+Fingerprint is a `hash160` of the root public key and works as an identifier of our root key.
 The easiest way to get the fingerprint is to get a parent fingerprint of the root's child.

 ```python
 fingerprint = root_key.child(0).fingerprint